December 15, 2022

 April 21, 2022

-On April 21, 2022 LAI New York Chapter held a very technology centered real estate meeting with guest speakers GÖKTUG KRAL Founder, The Future 3D, and Joseph Ghaida, Designer, Founder, Animate Lot.
-Special thanks to LAI’s very own Derek Tynan from OLA Consulting Engineers for providing two outstanding speakers.
+LAI NY Chapter held a very technology centered real estate meeting with guest speakers GÖKTUG KRAL Founder, The Future 3D, and Joseph Ghaida, Designer, Founder, Animate Lot.
+The topic was “byte sized buildings – the trans-virtual space.”
+Special thanks to member Derek Tynan for providing two outstanding speakers.
 They both discussed image capture and 3D design creation for real estate showing how buildings can be presented to introduce ideas and possibilities to clients and architects.
 Our audience was enlightened by the use of laser and drone technology used to capture real life building plans that are normally lost in ordinary computer generated architect drawings.
 The meeting was well attended with guests from Baltimore, Greater Washington and Toronto.
-Our chapter is growing with nearly 30 active members.

-The New York Chapter of LAI held its monthly meeting on March 24, 2022.
-Andre Soluri, a licensed architect, principal & founder of Soluri Architecture, provided a spectacular presentation titled “Strategies with Small Lot Development.”
+Andre Soluri, licensed architect, principal and founder of Soluri Architecture, provided a spectacular presentation titled “Strategies with Small Lot Development.”
 The presentation used design-thinking to propose strategies on how to make the most common type of vacant and underutilized land left in New York City more viable for development.
 The group discussion centered around applying current market standards to small lots and the impact of modular construction.
-Our participants included local New Yorkers and professionals from Baltimore and Toronto CA.
+Our participants included local New Yorkers and professionals from Baltimore, MD and Toronto, CA.

-LAI New York Chapter held a very enlightening meeting with get speaker Damian Besculides, AIA.
-Mr. Besculides demonstrated the latest technology in office planning and space design.
+LAI NY Chapter held a very enlightening meeting with get speaker Damian Besculides, AIA.
+Damian demonstrated the latest technology in office planning and space design.
 We were treated to a demonstration of the systems available architects today to not only plan office space but to also source available properties and were updated on market innovations in office design.
-The meeting was well attended with guests from Baltimore, Greater Washington and Toronto.
-Our chapter is growing with nearly 30 active members
+The meeting was well attended with guests from Baltimore, Washington DC, and Toronto.

 January 20, 2022

-LAI New York Chapter held its 1st meeting of the year hosting guest speaker Brett Gottlieb, ESQ Special Counsel in Herrick’s Real Estate Department where he represents real estate owners, lessees and developers in the application process for New York City’s real property tax incentives including 421-a, ICIP/ICAP and FRESH.
+LAI NY Chapter held its 1st meeting of the year hosting guest speaker Brett Gottlieb, Esq.
+Special Counsel in Herrick’s Real Estate Department where he represents real estate owners, lessees and developers in the application process for New York City’s real property tax incentives including 421-a, ICIP/ICAP and FRESH.
 Brett counsels clients regarding their property tax benefit applications with respect to project eligibility, benefit calculation, benefit planning and implementation of the exemption or abatement of real property tax in the City of New York.
-Bret provided and excellent presentation on the 421a program and where it stands today.
-The meeting ran long as Bret and the participants discussed the different possibilities surrounding the sunset of the 421a program.
+Brett provided and excellent presentation on the 421a program and where it stands today.
+The meeting ran long as Brett and the participants discussed the different possibilities surrounding the sunset of the 421a program.
 As always we all learned something new.

 December 15, 2021

-LAI New York Chapter held its annual Holiday party at Pershing Square in Manhattan.
+LAI NY Chapter held its Annual Holiday Party at Pershing Square in Manhattan.
 We inducted 3 members, has a small presentation by Manhattan Historian professor Robert Snyder and held a raffle with 6 lucky prize winners.
-Eighteen members and guests joined the festivities and acquaintances and well wishes were made.
-We are a growing organization with more than 25 members so please inquire about membership.
-Monthly meetings are held on the 3rd Thursday of the month at 8:00am.

 December 9, 2021

-LAI New York Chapter held its December monthly meeting hosted via zoom.
-The guest of honor was mat Dzbanek who spoke about the multifamily market and lending practices post Covid 19.
-Matthew Dzbanek is a Capital Services Professional at Ariel Property Advisors.
-In this role, he is responsible for debt and equity placement, with an expertise in multifamily and mixed-use properties.
+LAI NY Chapter held its December monthly meeting hosted via zoom.
+The guest of honor was Matthew Dzbanek who spoke about the multi-family market and lending practices post Covid-19.
+Matt is a Capital Services Professional at Ariel Property Advisors.
+In this role, he is responsible for debt and equity placement, with an expertise in multi-family and mixed-use properties.
 A lively discussion followed the presentation.

 November 5, 2021

-Mr. Gregory Russ, Chairman of NYCHA hosted the LAI NYC chapter November presentation at the church Street location.
-Special Thanks to our own Howard Husock for putting this together.
+Gregory Russ, Chairman of NYCHA, hosted the LAI NY Chapter November presentation at the Church Street location.
+Special thanks to our member Howard Husock for putting this together.
 The presentation was an interview format with Q&A afterward focusing on the issues facing NYCHA and potential solutions.
 The presentation was informal and each member engaged in discussion adding to the experience.

 September 23, 2021